Weakly Supervised Disentangled Generative Causal Representation Learning: Problem setting

 \subsection{Generative model}

-We first describe the probabilistic framework of disentangled learning with supervision.
-Note that the encoder and generator are generally stochastic.
+We follow the commonly assumed two-step data generating process that first samples the underlying generative factors, and then conditional on those factors, generates the data~\citep{kingma2013auto}.
+During the generation process, the generator induces the generated conditional $p_{G}(x|z)$ and generated joint distribution $p_{G}(x,z)=p_z(z)p_G(x|z)$.
 During the inference process, the encoder induces the encoded conditional $q_E(z|x)$ which can be a factorized Gaussian and the encoded joint distribution $q_{E}(x,z)=q_x(x)q_{E}(z|x)$.
-During the generation process, the generator induces the generated conditional $p_{G}(x|z)$ and generated joint distribution $p_{G}(x,z)=p_z(z)p_G(x|z)$.
-We consider the following objective for generative modeling: